 As in people, cats can develop open sores on the mucous membranes lining of their esophagus or stomach.
-They are commonly caused by bacteria in cats and can also cause a loss of appetite, pale gums, lethargy, dark stools, and bloody diarrhea.
+Gastrointestinal ulcers are uncommon in cats.
+They are often associated with tumors in cats, but the cause can also be unknown.
+They can also cause a loss of appetite, pale gums, lethargy, dark stools, and bloody diarrhea.

 If you suspect that your cat is vomiting blood due to an ulcer, get them in to see their vet as soon as your can.
 Your vet will then be able to create a treatment plan specific to your cat.

-A cat that ingests rat poison can not only experience hematemesis, but also difficulty breathing, lack of appetite, lethargy, excessive thirst, as well as excessive bleeding.
+A cat that ingests rat poison can not only vomit blood but also difficulty breathing, lack of appetite, lethargy, excessive thirst, as well as excessive bleeding.
 If you suspect that your cat has gotten into rat poison, immediately get your cat to a veterinarian.
-If you are able to, collect a small sample of the vomit to bring with in case your vet would want to examine it.
-When you arrive, the vet may want to perform blood and urine tests to confirm rat poison toxicity.
-Depending on the severity of your cat's toxicity, your vet will begin treatment to neutralize the poison and get your cat healthy again.

 On rare instances, your cat may have a genetic disorder called hemophilia.
 This is a rare blood disorder that interferes with the body's clotting cascade and, thus, inhibits the formation of clots.
 Depending on how severe your cat's bleeding it, your vet may want to hospitalize your cat for blood and plasma transfusions.

 Inflammatory Bowel Disease

 Inflammatory bowel disease (IBD) is a GI condition seen in cats.
 While the true cause is not yet known, most professionals believe it is either the result of food allergies or a hypersensitivity to normal gut flora.
 IBD is chronic condition, meaning veterinary medicine cannot cure it, but we can manage symptoms.